Fedwig/FSEC-Sharing-Prototype-Pollution/README.md

 Go  to challenge directory and run the following commands to build and run docker container:

-1. Build docker image (*make sure to be same directory as the dockerfile).*
+1. Build the docker image (*make sure to be same directory as the dockerfile).*

 ```docker
 docker build -t filestorage .